Dronworks/Gradle-Learning/Build.Gradle.md

 - We can set project properties inside here, but after plugins block.
 - We can create custom properties like this project.ext.some_property = "abc"
 - Inside tasks there is an Actions block. (inclding methods doLast and doFirst)
+- **NOTE** during the configuration phase ALL DEFINED in gradle.properties will run!